Psyrizt/TSMSI-SRV-FI/README.md

 This POC in C# leverages the called functions of the TSMSISrv.dll by including malicious instructions within StartComponent.

-the result of the script: creates a new Windows user called 'RedUser'
+The result of the script: creates a new Windows user called 'RedUser'

 ## Build Process